akaihola/dare/README.rst

 dare
 ====

-dare is a command line tool that generates Python scripts using a Language Learning Model (LLM).
+dare is a command line tool that generates Python scripts using a Large Language Model (LLM).
 It takes command line arguments as input, constructs a prompt, and uses the LLM to generate a standalone Python script to solve the request.
+After showing the generated script, dare asks if you want to run it.

 Features
 --------